 Bubbline has its fair share of attention on this site but I don’t think anything compares to the sheer amount of love that Korrasami gets from The Fandomentals, and rightly so.
 Because of this, I don’t think I need to detail why they are or important or why they are loved.
 Instead, let me tell you this: I love them because their relationship developed just like my feelings about them did.
 Gradually, from (viewing it as) a friendship to something more.
 I went into Book 3 not daring to expect this much screen time with the two of them but thoroughly enjoying it.
 Every scene proved how they should have done this sooner and how well they worked together.

 Initially, I loved it because of the subversion of expectations when it comes to two girls who were involved with the same guy.
 It then became not just a “we’re on good terms” but a “you can always count on me” kind of friendship.
-By the time the finale rolled around, I was shipping it without really shipping it.
-By which I mean I was loving their scenes and the subtext and wanted more but never thought it could ever develop into a romantic relationship.
+By the time the Book 3 finale rolled around, I was shipping it without really shipping it.
+By which I mean, I was loving their scenes and the subtext and wanted more but never thought it could ever develop into a romantic relationship.
 I didn’t think I could afford to love them like that; they were ‘never gonna go there’ anyway, so I was satisfied with what we had.
-I also think that back then I was just glad we got to see this amazing dynamic and felt like that in itself was more than I ever hoped for.
+I also think that back then I was just glad we got to see this amazing dynamic and felt like that in itself was more than I ever could have hoped for.

 Book 4 changed things, developed them further.
 The first major sign was “Korra Alone” and the letter scene, and though I was starting to gush about it to people, I still didn’t want to believe it.
-It took until “Reunion” for me to declare myself a shipper, as it were.
+It took until “Reunion” for me to declare myself a shipper, as it was.
 I still didn’t believe Korrasami would ever become canon in that they would get together, but I loved them so much that I didn’t care about that anymore.
 Maybe it was never gonna happen and maybe people were right calling the shippers deluded, but I didn’t care anymore.
 I loved them and therefore it was valid to me.

 To love the dynamic you’re seeing and hope for it to turn out a certain way is something; to have it validated by the creators and shown onscreen is something else entirely.
 And look, I get it, Korrasami is not immune to criticism.
 Censorship or not, arguably they could have done slightly more when it came to the build-up, started developing it sooner, et cetera.
 It wasn’t perfect, but it happened.
 And it wasn’t only a milestone for kids’ television but also a personal one, because suddenly a deep friendship between girls could become something else.
 It was valid, it could happen.
 Not only that, but I clearly wasn’t alone in picking up on the signs.